 Until now the only way to sell your house was through an agent.
 They held the keys to the portals and there wasn’t a good alternative.

 With agents making up the majority of costs associated with selling a property you can save yourself thousands of pounds doing it yourself.
-However, it does depend on how much time you have.
-Agents do this day in and day out and know the processes involved which can seem overwhelming and complex to a relative property novice.

 4. Prep your home for sale

 “Staging” your home will make it stand out to buyers and might make it more valuable too.
 Here’s a full list to get your house sale ready but you’ll need to clean the whole house, tidy up unnecessary clutter, and fix the little things.